VOLTTRON/volttron/docs/source/core_services/historians/index.rst

 - :ref:`MongoDB Historian <Mongo-Historian>`
 - :ref:`Forward-Historian>` for sending data to another VOLTTRON instance
 - :ref:`OpenEIS Historian <Analytics-Historian>`
+- :ref:`MQTT Historian <MQTT-Historian>` Forwards data to an MQTT broker

 Other implementations of historians can be created by following the :ref:`developing historian agents <Developing-Historian-Agents>` section of